bzminer/bzminer/README.md

             "start_mining": true, // if false, device will not mine

-            "lhr": false, // whether this device is an lhr card or not. if false, bzminer will attempt to auto detect
+            "lhr": false, // whether this device is an lhr card or not ( set automatically )

             "temp_start": 80, // temperature (C) that device should start mining at after it has stopped due to temp_stop